Installing Kali Linux

 - On the low end, you can set up Kali Linux as a basic Secure Shell (SSH) server with no desktop, using as little as 128 MB of RAM (512 MB recommended) and 2 GB of disk space.

 - On the higher end, if you opt to install the default Xfce4 desktop and the

-kali-linux-defaultmetapackage, you should really aim for at least 2048 MB of RAM and 20 GB of disk space.
+kali-linux-defaultmetapackage, you should really aim for at least 2 GB of RAM and 20 GB of disk space.